achan-circle/langsmith-agent-building/README.md

 #### Other Model Instructions

-Follow similar instructions as for Azure OpenAI - update environment variables, and navigate to `models.py` and `utils.py` to change the models being used.
+Follow similar instructions as for Azure OpenAI - add environment variables, and navigate to `models.py` and `utils.py` to change the models being used.

 These steps may vary depending on the specific model you are choosing to use.